tommclark/setap-documentation/docs/source/scope.rst

 Features
 ^^^^^^^

 In the app, users can search for events, book events, view and manage their bookings, create accounts and create events.
 There is scope for further development in the future, such as a review or rating system for events.
+The full list of components is available on the `Main Components <https://setap-documentation.readthedocs.io/en/latest/components.html>`_ page.